 The Company's management is responsible for the preparation, presentation and integrity of Arhaus' financial statements and for the effectiveness of internal control over financial reporting.
 The Company's management is also responsible for maintaining appropriate accounting and financial reporting principles and policies and internal controls and procedures that provide for compliance with accounting standards and applicable laws and regulations.
-The independent auditor is responsible for planning and carrying out a proper audit of Arhaus' annual financial statements, reviews of Arhaus' quarterly financial statements prior to the filing of each quarterly report on Form 10-Q, annually auditing management's assessment of the effectiveness of internal control over financial reporting (to the extent such requirement is applicable), and other procedures.
+The independent auditor is responsible for planning and carrying out a proper audit of Arhaus' annual financial statements, reviews of Arhaus' quarterly financial statements prior to the filing of each quarterly report on Form 10-Q, annually auditing management's assessment of the effectiveness of internal control over financial reporting, and other procedures.
 It is the responsibility of the Audit Committee to oversee these activities.